Skip to content

 Configuration

 The MCP server container can be configured via environment variables.
 All configuration options available to the standalone server are supported.
+All env variables are mapped to Next Gen UI MCP server documented in the MCP Server Guide.

 Environment Variables Reference